pingel-org/axle/axle-docs/src/main/mdoc/tutorial/TwoDice.md

 ![Observed d6 + d6](/tutorial/images/d6plusd6.svg)

-## Direct computation of the sum of two dice by
+## Direct computation of the sum of two dice

-The distribution of two rolls combined can be produced with a for comprehension and charted directly.
+The distribution of two rolls combined can be computed directly

 Imports (Note: documentation resets interpreter here)